Eximee API

 Role and architecture

-General platform interfaces not directly related to process execution: case status, document generator, data model, configuration and event notifications.
+General platform interfaces not directly related to process execution: case status, document generator, data model, configuration, and event notifications.

-Functional scope (methods from the document only)
+Functional scope (only methods from the document)

 Case status • create status, • update status, • retrieve status.